ZakaHaceCosas/FuckingNode/docs/manual/commit.md

 ---

-Okay, now we know how to speed up commits.
-But how to speed up text-config files?
+You've now learnt how to speed up commits.

+Next: Setup - How to speed up text-config files?

 ---